 After the introductory phase you should be done with all the exercises and gained enough knowledge to begin working on the project.
 Some questions require regular answer in form of text.
 These will be answered in the document called answers which is located answers folder.
 Some questions will be answered with your program code.
-In that case you will save your main\program.py file in the answers folder and rename it appropriate.
+In that case you will copy your main\program.py file in the answers files.